j-yue/CrudeUI/README.md

 <h1 align="center">Crude UI</h1>

-**Crude UI** is a wip implementation of the Crude Design System by Shaunak Anil Bhanarkar that features foundational components with a neubrutalist aesthetic.
+**Crude UI** is an implementation of the Crude Design System by Shaunak Anil Bhanarkar that features foundational components with a neubrutalist aesthetic.
 It uses styled-components to implement a theme system, grid system, responsive typography, text input with error handling, and other responsive components.

 - [Crude Design System - Neubrutalism](https://www.figma.com/community/file/1239679378684173808) design system this UI Kit is based on, by Shaunak Anil Bhanarkar.
 - [NPM page](https://www.npmjs.com/package/crude-ui)